-The SRA is committed to consulting with commercial stakeholders in Swaziland on its strategies, policies, operational programs and administrative procedures that govern and affect Swaziland's commercial trade.
-The purpose of these consultations, in general terms, is to promote mutually beneficial collaboration between the Authority and the commercial trade community on border and tax administration matters to the benefit of Swaziland, the Swazi economy and Swaziland's trade sector.
+The SRA is committed to consulting with commercial stakeholders in the Kingdom of Eswatini on its strategies, policies, operational programs and administrative procedures that govern and affect the Kingdom's commercial trade.
+The purpose of these consultations, in general terms, is to promote mutually beneficial collaboration between the SRA and the commercial trade community on border and tax administration matters to the benefit of Eswatini, the country's economy as well as our trade sector.
 To this end, the SRA established the Business Consultative Committee (BCC) with a mandate, membership and procedures as described below.
-The BCC provides a mechanism for representatives of business to discuss operational aspects of the tax and customs system with the Swaziland Revenue Authority.
+The BCC provides a mechanism for representatives of business to discuss operational aspects of the tax and customs system with the Eswatini Revenue Authority.

-1. The role of the BCC is to foster a stronger relationship and greater understanding between businesses and the Swaziland Revenue Authority, taking a strategic-level view and aiming to improve the:
+1. The role of the BCC is to foster a stronger relationship and greater understanding between businesses and Eswatini Revenue Authority, taking a strategic-level view and aiming to improve the:

 2. The BCC will consider cross-cutting tax and customs issues, and provide a forum for discussion on strategic issues, focusing on administration and operational policy.

 The BCC comprises a number of members drawn from businesses (maximum ten) including some nominated by the Business Eswatini, Eswatini Institute of Accountants, Law Society of Eswatini SIPA, SEDCO, Eswatini Commercial Amadoda and FESBC.
 The Commissioner General chairs the BCC and his office provides secretariat support to the Committee.
 Other SRA attendees will are: